Introduction to Address Resolution Protocol

 Step 4: Each and every host receives the frame because the frame contains a broadcast destination address.
 All hosts check the address with their address.
-If the match founds the packet is dropped to that host otherwise it passes to the address resolution protocol.
+If the match founds the packet is dropped to that host otherwise, it passes to the address resolution protocol.

-Step 5: After receiving the packet target host reply with ARP reply message that contains the target physical address.
+Step 5: After receiving the packet target host reply with an ARP reply message that contains the target physical address.
 The message in this step is unicast.